-No Recommendations from External Evaluation of ESMAP 2007-2011; Baastel, 2012

-While continuing to adapt to changing global and regional concerns (for example, steady high oil prices, new opportunities offered by natural gas, gender issues), ESMAP should maintain a clear and well-delineated area of concentration in order to avoid overextending resources, including funding

-ESMAP should reinforce its position in those areas with greatest gain relative to need and its comparative advantage, such as with global cross-sectoral work and well-targeted innovative tools and models.
+No Recommendations from External Evaluation of ESMAP 2007-2011; Baastel, 2012 Current Status 1 of ESMAP 2007-2011; Baastel, 2012 While continuing to adapt to changing global and regional concerns (for example, steady high oil prices, new opportunities offered by natural gas, gender issues), ESMAP should maintain a clear and well-delineated area of concentration in order to avoid overextending resources, including funding and expertise.
+ESMAP should reinforce its position in those areas with greatest gain relative to need and its comparative advantage, such as with global cross- sectoral work and well-targeted innovative tools and models.
+Frecommendations of the previous evaluation to streamline the number of program areas.
+However, the FY2014-16 Business Plan reflects a rationalization of ESMAP's programs and business lines, and budget revisions have primarily focused on concentrating more Furthermore, an allocation of \$1.5 million for updating and maintenance of energy planning tools (e.g., TRACE, EFFECT, META) is responsive to the previous evaluation's recommendations for "well-targeted innovating tools".
+2 In order to keep a stronger orientation on strategic- level focus, ESMAP program objectives should be more clearly and systematically referred to in project planning documents and products/outputs.

-Current Status

-COMPLETE

-This evaluation has noted that soft earmarking is occurring, which affects the flexibility and transparency of funding allocations, and creates administrative challenges for management.
-This runs counter to the recommendations of the previous evaluation to streamline the number of program areas.
-However, the FY2014-16 Business Plan reflects a rationalization of ESMAP's programs and business lines, and budget revisions have primarily focused on concentrating more resources in business areas with strong demand (e.g., renewable energy resource mapping, energy subsidy reforms, and the SE4ALL knowledge hub).
-As such, although an ongoing threat to the program, it is one that is being effectively managed.

-This evaluation finds that the new "core principles" appear to be partly designed to reflect ESMAP's comparative advantages in shaping how ESMAP operates.

-Furthermore, an allocation of \$1.5 million for updating and maintenance of energy planning tools (e.g., TRACE, EFFECT, META) is responsive to the previous evaluation's recommendations for "well-targeted innovating tools".

-In order to keep a stronger orientation on strategic-level focus, ESMAP program objectives should be more clearly and systematically referred to in project planning documents and products/outputs.
 Clarity and consistency are especially important to integrating new programs in the Business Plan, in particular through relevant wording in the names of the new programs and well-identified positioning within the program and result framework.

-COMPLETE

-In 2014, the ESMAP Operational Manual and associated Proposal Summary Forms (PSFs) were revised.
+COMPLETE In 2014, the ESMAP Operational Manual and associated Proposal Summary Forms (PSFs) were revised.
 The PSF updates articulate linkage between activity and ESMAP's global themes.
 Also, the PSF defines the outcome(s) and related indicator(s) for each activity.
-ESMAP M&E portal includes development goals/ highlevel objective the activity is contributing to.
+ESMAP M&E portal includes development goals/ high- level objective the activity is contributing to.
 3 ESMAP should pursue and reinforce efforts to mainstream gender and social aspects into project planning and implementation, for example, by integrating social and gender issues in project templates (Project Concept Note, Project Summary Form), and implementing the follow-on recommendations from the workshop(s) under the Gender & Energy Development Strategies Program.
-M&E reporting should include gender-disaggregated and social indicators at project level, in order to monitor actual results

-COMPLETE

-The incorporation of gender and social issues within ESMAP activities has increased significantly during the current evaluation period.
+M&E reporting should include gender- disaggregated and social indicators at project level, in order to monitor actual results COMPLETE The incorporation of gender and social issues within ESMAP activities has increased significantly during the current evaluation period.
 Specifically, ESMAP has implemented a number of improvements to ensure appropriate consideration of gender and social issues.
 This has included the monitoring of gender integration within ESMAP activities and the outcomes of those gender informed activities, which have been reflected in both the 2013 and 2014 Portfolio Reviews.
 Furthermore, the ESMAP Operational Manual was revised in 2014, and new proposal summary forms (PSF) and evaluation forms issued, which